maxmilneaus/maxmilne.com/_projects/Talk. Art. Therapy..md

 I'm not here with answers.
 I'm a witness and companion to the process — offering tools, holding steady while they choose the stitch.
 Asking questions that help them find their own way through the territory they're traveling.

-You can read more about the approach taken here: [[Talk.
+You can read more about the approach taken here: [[The approach - Talk.
 Art.
-Therapy.  approach]]
+Therapy.]]